woman going through eviction thinking about title pawns in Georgia

 2. Know Common Defenses to Eviction Cases in Georgia

-1. Your landlord is attempting eviction using "self-help" processes — Landlords aren't allowed to evict you without a court order.
+1. Self-Help Eviction Attempts: Landlords aren't allowed to evict you without a court order.
 Shutting off utilities (O.C.G.A.
 Title 44 Chapter 7 44-7-14.1), changing locks, taking your belongings, and removing the front door are not permittable eviction methods.

-2. Your landlord is evicting you because you didn't pay rent — You can have a legal defense in certain circumstances:
+2. Payment in Full: You can have a legal defense in certain circumstances:

 • You've now paid in full — Paying your rent in full within seven days of the eviction lawsuit letter will stop the eviction.
 You can only stop eviction in this manner once in twelve months, according to O.C.G.A. § 44-7-52.